JAugustineFlory/augustflow.github.io/README.md

 This is site serves as my portfolio.
-It's a work in progress, but it serves to display my work.
+It's a work in progress.
+It displays  my work.